legion-labs/legion/doc/src/high-level-flows/README.md

 The Legion engine provides a full production pipeline for the creation of games and interactive environments.

-In these game production scenarios, the user is part of the game development team in a company that is a client of Legion Labs.
+In these game production scenarios, the user is assumed to be part of a game development team in a company that is a client of Legion Labs.

 ### Startup sequence

-The user starts up the Legion Labs editor.
+Users begin working in the game production environment by starting up the Legion Labs editor.

 👍/👎 The editor will be accessible as either a light-weight client application, or through a web browser.
 Whichever the case, its contents will be streamed from Legion Labs servers.